robert/robert.github.com/_posts/2019-01-02-introducing-afl-ruby.md

 [new-function]: https://github.com/richo/afl-ruby/blob/a56684bf1271eff07604cea2dd7448d0572b47f2/lib/afl.rb#L17-L19

-## Differences and similarities between Ruby and C
+## Differences and similarities between fuzzing Ruby and C

 There are two main differences between the businesses of fuzzing Ruby and C programs.
 The first is in the bugclasses that you can expect or hope to find.
-Most of the bugs that fuzzing shakes out of low-level programs are related to memory-mismanagement, like overflows, underflows, and segfaults.
+Most of the bugs that fuzzing shakes out of low-level programs are related to memory-mismanagement, such as overflows, underflows, and segfaults.
 This is probably because fuzzers are more likely than humans to hammer programs with 1024 letter "A"s followed by a null byte, and so are more likely to find any bugs that doing so might reveal.

 Ruby is a higher-level language than both C and C++, and so is less vulnerable to this kind of low-level goof.
-It's certainly possible that a `nil` might sneak into a place where a `nil` is not meant to be, but to find interesting bugs in Ruby code you will likely want to make more use of property-based-testing-style assertions.
+To find interesting bugs in Ruby code you will likely want to make more use of property-based-testing-style assertions.
 These are business logic statements that should always be true for every execution of your program, for example "money in should always equal money out" or "non-admins should never perform an admin action".
 After invoking the main body of your program, you can add if-statements to verify that these statements are indeed true.
 For example:

 ```ruby
 AFL.init